boustrophedon/boustrophedon.github.io/posts/halldisplay.md

 I tried out both freecad and onshape, and freecad seemed a bit too easy to get into a buggy state but I otherwise liked the constraint interface.
 In particular one tiny thing I liked about freecad was that the sketch turned a very visible green when it's fully constrained.
 Onshape's blue/black scheme is pretty low contrast and can be hard to see, especially when using flux or redshift.
 Maybe I just missed an external indicator that said whether the sketch was fully constrained or not.
 The built-in variables table in onshape was simpler than freecad, where you have to use spreadsheet workbench or a separate plugin, and even then I'm pretty sure you have to type `spreadsheet.<name>` or `dd.dd<name>` whenever you want to use a variable inside a sketch.
 I also didn't see a way in onshape to see a list of constraints like you can see in freecad.

-I had the case [printed by JLCPCB](https://3d.jlcpcb.com/3d-printing-quote) in white resin via SLA for about $20-$30 USD shipped and it was both really easy and it came out pretty nice.
+I had the case [printed by JLCPCB](https://3d.jlcpcb.com/3d-printing-quote) in white resin via SLA for about $20 - $30 USD shipped and it was both really easy and it came out pretty clean.
 I had to do a second revision because I messed up with the bezel size (accidentally made it symmetric rather than the bottom having a larger lip) and the second order came out just as good or better than the first.
+[Here's the oncad project.](https://cad.onshape.com/documents/7335050833c9b0394faa498c/w/53cba50a0cfeb1391b6847f2/e/390ae9e3c38a9286a52c2ae4)

 I couldn't find any cheap 3D printing services in the US to do the print for me - I guess they either get outcompeted on labor costs by China or there isn't demand for them on a hobbyist level because hobbyists can buy their own or use a makerspace's printer?

+The case is mounted on the wall with regular Command picture hanging strips - I designed pads on the backside of the case specifically for this purpose.

 # Things I would like to improve